— Topics —

 The first way is done by eating less and exercising more, as in conventional calorie-restricted diets.
 This method requires constant hunger.

-I consider that humans have an ability to maintain their present condition, and I defined the term "base weight" as the weight to which you always go back.
+I consider that humans have an ability to maintain their present condition, and use the "set-point" theory of body weight to explain their stable weight.

 The rebound effect